 Biological invasions threaten biodiversity worldwide, and therefore, understanding the traits of successful invaders could mitigate their spread.
 Many commonly invasive species do well in disturbed habitats, such as urban environments, and their abilities to effectively respond to disturbances could contribute to their invasiveness.
-Yet, there are non-invasive species that also do well in disturbed habitats.
-The question remains whether urban invaders behave differently in urban environments than non-invaders, which could suggest an "urban-exploiting" phenotype.
-In Southern California, the co-occurrence of invasive Italian wall lizards Podarcis siculus, brown anoles Anolis sagrei, and green anoles A. carolinensis, and native western fence lizards Sceloporus occidentalis offers an opportunity to test whether invasives exhibit consistent differences in risk-taking within human-altered habitats compared to a native species.
-We predicted that invasive lizards would exhibit more bold behavior by having shorter flight-initiation distances (FID) and by being found farther from a refuge (behaviors that would presumably maximize foraging in low risk environments).
+Yet, there are noninvasive species that also do well in disturbed habitats.
+The question remains whether urban invaders behave differently in urban environments than noninvaders, which could suggest an "urban-exploiting" phenotype.
+In Southern California, the co-occurrence of invasive Italian wall lizards Podarcis siculus, brown anoles Anolis sagrei, and green anoles A. carolinensis, and native western fence lizards Sceloporus occidentalis offers an opportunity to test whether invasives exhibit consistent differences in risk-taking within human-altered habitats compared with a native species.
+We predicted that invasive lizards would exhibit more bold behavior by having shorter flight-initiation distances (FIDs) and by being found farther from a refuge (behaviors that would presumably maximize foraging in low-risk environments).
 Invasive populations had similar or longer FIDs, but were consistently found at distances closer to a refuge.
 Collectively, invasive lizards in urban habitats were not bolder than a native species.
 Reliance on nearby refuges might help species successfully invade urban habitats, and if a general pattern, may pose an added challenge in detecting or eliminating them.

-Key words: antipredator, escape behavior, boldness, invasion, reptile, urban ecology
+Key words: antipredator, boldness, escape behavior, invasion, reptile, urban ecology

 Species that are not native to an area and cause ecological harm are considered invasive (Simberloff and Rejmanek 2011).
 Invasive species threaten global biodiversity (Novacek and Cleland 2001; Dudgeon et al. 2006; Orth et al. 2006); therefore, developing an understanding of mechanisms underlying successful invasions could help mitigate their impacts (Van Kleunen et al. 2010; Blackburn et al. 2011).
-Prior research has demonstrated the importance of propagule pressure (the number of individuals introduced and number of introduction events) for establishment success of nonnative species (Lockwood et al. 2005; Colautti et al. 2006; Blackburn et al. 2015).
+Prior research has demonstrated the importance of propagule pressure (the number of individuals introduced and number of introduction events) for establishment success of non-native species (Lockwood et al. 2005; Colautti et al. 2006; Blackburn et al. 2015).
 Yet, an increasing body of research is focused on the behavioral correlates of invasion, which provide a mechanistic understanding of how animals survive and reproduce in areas outside of their native range (Chapple et al. 2012).
-The anthropogenically induced adaptation to invade hypothesis states that invasive species might exhibit "urban-exploiting" traits because they have had evolutionary histories with humans in disturbed habitats (Hufbauer et al. 2012).
+The anthropogenically induced adaptation to invade hypothesis states that invasive species might exhibit "urbanexploiting" traits because they have had evolutionary histories with humans in disturbed habitats (Hufbauer et al. 2012).
 Invasives, therefore, could exhibit behaviors that favor success in urban habitats.
-For example, invasive house geckos (Hemidactylus) are more likely to occupy the vacant niches around artificial lights on buildings compared to native geckos (Yang et al. 2012; Zozaya et al. 2015).
-There are fundamental differences between native (non-invasive) and invasive species (Pauchard et al. 2018), and we need further studies to identify generalizations across taxonomic groups.
+For example, invasive house geckos Hemidactylus are more likely to occupy the vacant niches around artificial lights on buildings compared with native geckos (Yang et al. 2012;